sstojos/MIDI-PEDAL/README.md

 You can use this repository for producting PCB at home

-Alternaorvely you can contact me to purchase already built hardware that you just need to plugin in together.
+Alternatively, you can contact me to purchase:

+- profesionalyy fabricated PCBs
+* all required components that need to be soldered together
++ all cables required

 ## Software design